tlswg/tls-ecdhe-mlkem/draft-ietf-tls-ecdhe-mlkem.md

 This document applies the framework to ML-KEM, a key encapsulation mechanism defined in {{NIST-FIPS-203}}, and specifies code points for the hybrid groups.

-# Motivation

-This document introduces three new supported groups for hybrid post-quantum key agreements in TLS 1.3: the X25519MLKEM768, SecP256r1MLKEM768, and SecP384r1MLKEM1024 which combine ML-KEM with ECDH in the manner of {{hybrid}}.

-* The first one uses X25519 {{rfc7748}}, is widely deployed, and often serves as the most practical choice for a single PQ/T hybrid combiner in TLS 1.3.

-* The second group uses secp256r1 (NIST P-256).

-* The third group uses secp384r1 (NIST P-384).

-Key establishment using NIST curves is outlined in Section 6.1.1.2 of {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.

 ## Terminology

 The {{hybrid}} document defines "traditional" algorithms as those that are already widely adopted and "next-generation" algorithms